DiegoVeloso98-Usp/FEM_P_Solid2D_f90/README.md

 # Geometrically non-linear FEM class
-## Work developed for the geometrically non-linear positional FEM formulation
+## Work developed for the geometrically non-linear positional FEM formulation for 2D solids course

 Non-Linear FEM code, written in fortran90.
 Based on the Positional Finite Element Method.
 Theres 2 different codes, one for the static analysis and other for the dynamical analysis.